 Normal State: The condition that the NYS Power System is in when the Transmission Facilities Under ISO Operational Control are operated within the parameters listed for Normal State in the Reliability Rules.
 These parameters include, but are not limited to, thermal, voltage, stability, frequency, operating reserve and Pool Control Error limitations.

 Northport-Norwalk Scheduled Line: A transmission facility that originates at the Northport substation in New York and interconnects the NYCA to the ISO New England Control Area at the Norwalk Harbor substation in Connecticut.

+Notice of Intent to Return: As defined in the ISO Services Tariff.

 Notification: Informing the ISO of all changes in status of the Transmission Facilities Requiring ISO Notification.
 Notification includes the Transmission Owners informing the ISO of all changes in the status of the designated transmission facilities.